 - 4 cups flour

 Cream Butter and Sugar

 So Simple, So Good

-It's seems a tad amazing that one can make cookies with just three ingredients but such is the magic of real butter.
-However, make sure your butter is room temperature but not melting.
+It seems a tad amazing that one can make cookies with just three ingredients but such is the magic of real butter.
+However, make sure your butter is room temperature before you get started but not melting.